PLCnext/EdgeDevices/FW_2024/01_Factory_Reset.md

 ![Recovery1](/FW_2024/images/RecoveryS1.png)
 <BR>
 5. Type "Yes" and press enter. <BR>
-Now select which tpye of recovery you want to perform (RESET or RECOVER)
+Now select which tpye of recovery you want to perform (RESET or RECOVER) <BR>

-    >RESET: All user data will be deleted (settings, users, programs) <BR>
+RESET: All user data will be deleted (settings, users, programs) <BR>
-    RECOVER: Complete factory-reset, if device unable too boot or password forgotten
+RECOVER: Complete factory-reset, if device unable too boot or password forgotten  <br>

 ![Recovery2](/FW_2024/images/RecoveryS2.png) <BR>

 6. You will be asked to confirm the recovery again.
 Enter "Y" to start the recovery.
 Please be patent and do not disconnect the power.
 The device will reboot on its own once the process is done. <BR>

- Any IP-address, PLCnext Engineer project or app, as well as potentionally any FW-update you installed previosly will be deleted. <BR>
+ > Any IP-address, PLCnext Engineer project or app, as well as potentionally any FW-update you installed previosly will be deleted. <BR>

  > After starting the recovery process, do not plug the power (24V) and wait several minutes (up to 20min)!
 The device could then be connected via the default IP address (X3: 192.168.1.10).
  <br>